-Your city can be the next one on the list, since CSHARK has not only experts on Internet of Things, but has also developed a product that can be leveraged on multiple levels.
+Your city can be the next one on the list, since CSHARK has not only experts on the Internet of Things, but has also, through a software product development, created a tool that can be leveraged on multiple levels.
 For example, it can be used to build your own IoT solution.
 CSHARK offers a rapid software development platform as a backbone ready to be covered with your specific needs.
 Built on the architecture of microservices, it utilizes a technical backbone as an entry point from which you can have functionalities specific for the nature of your business.

 That’s not all.
 A white paper from Accenture called ‘Smart Cities’ states that solutions applied to the management of traffic lights and electrical grids alone can produce $160 billion in savings by reducing energy usage, traffic congestion and fuel burnout.
 As explained by Jefferson Wang, managing director at Accenture Strategy, ‘5G has the ability to help cities do more with the same amount of budget.’
 It’s all based on data.
 As IDC points out in their Worldwide Internet of Things 2019 report, 45% of the video surveillance content will be used to provide context to data from IoT endpoints in public safety scenarios and in transportation hub and campus monitoring.